gamesbook/protograf/docs/source/card_deck_introduction.rst

 In many cases, the ``Data()`` command will be needed in order to provide settings for the properties of the elements appearing on a card.
 The source of this data can be from places such as: an Excel or CSV file; or a Google sheet.
-Data can also be embedded with the script.
+Data can also be stored directly in the script.

-All such data is column-based data; the names of the columns will be cross- referenced by the cards; and each data record ("row of a spreadsheet") effectively correponds to one card of the prototye deck.
+All such data is **column-based** data; the names of the columns will be cross- referenced by the cards; and each data record (the "row of a spreadsheet") effectively correponds to one card of your prototype deck.

 The data will typically include text that needs to appear on cards, but could also include names of colors used to draw shapes, or links to images that will need to be shown on the card.

 Data can also be sub-setted by using some simple filter options.

+For full details on how to work with ``Data``, see the section on the :ref:`Data Command <the-data-command>`.

 Matrix Command
 --------------